adamnemecek/WebMIDIKit/README.md

 This project is an adapted implementation of the [WebMIDI standard](https://www.w3.org/TR/webmidi/) API in Swift

-* adapted meaning that .
+* adapted meaning that some liberty was taken .
 WebMIDIKit is a part of the [AudioKit](https://githib.com/audiokit/audiokit)

 #Why
-The original MIDI standard is extremely unwieldy, it's over 900 pages.
+The original MIDI standard is extremely unwieldy, it's over 900 pages and I'm not sure it's ever been implemented in it's entirety.'

 WebMIDI